vmware-tanzu/tanzu-cli/SECURITY.md

 ## Supported Versions

-The Tanzu CLI is released every three months, and supported via this [support policy](https://github.com/vmware-tanzu/tanzu-cli/blob/main/docs/full/policy.md#tanzu-cli-support-policy).
+Minor versions of the Tanzu CLI are expected to be released every three months.
+These releases, along with possible patch releases will be supported under this [support policy](https://github.com/vmware-tanzu/tanzu-cli/blob/main/docs/full/policy.md#tanzu-cli-support-policy).

 ## Reporting a Vulnerability - Private Disclosure Process